-Exam Learning Objectives 8.
-The candidate will be able to recommend and advise on the financial effects of funding policy and accounting in line with the sponsors go constraints Context: Private, industry, multiemployer, public, multinational companies oals, given Learning Outcomes The candidate will be able to: a) Compare the financial economics perspective to the traditional perspective on funding and accounting for retirement plans. b) D 1.1 / b) Recommend an appropriate funding method and asset valuation method in line with the sponsor's investment policy and funding goals.
-The cano be able to defend the recommendation. c) Advise retirement plan sponsors on funding costs including tax deductibility, required contributions and other alternatives to meet the sponsor's g would be consistent with government regulation. goals.
-This d) Advise plan sponsors on accounting costs and disclosures for their retirement plans.
-This would include restrictions imposed by applicable account authorities (FASB, CICA, IASC, FRS17). unting e) From a financial economics perspective, describe differences in economic value on the basis of the financial strength of the sponsoring company. f) Perform valuations for the following special purposes, and advise plan sponsors on their financial implications: Plan Mergers and Acquisitions Spin-offs Conversions from one plan type to another g) Provide advice and analysis to plan sponsors regarding the actuarial assumptions used in valuation of their retirement plans, including: i.
-The appropriateness of assumptions, given the purpose of the valuation ii.
-The financial risks associated with a particular set of valuation assumptions iii.
-Adherence of assumptions to applicable accounting standards Syllabus Resources Allen, Retirement Plans - 401(k)s, IRAs and Other Deferred Compensation Approaches, Tenth Edition, 2008 chap 19, "Budgeting Pension C 335-341 Costs," pp McGill, Fundamentals of Private Pensions, Ninth Edition, 2010, Chapter 22, pp. 608-615 {Candidates may also use the Eighth Edition, 2005 24} 5, Chapter • Morneau Sobeco, Handbook of Canadian Pension and Benefit Plans, Third Edition, 2006, Ch.
-5, Chapter.
-7 pp 159-160 and Chapter 11, pp .
-274-280
+8. The candidate will be able to recommend and advise on the financial effects of funding policy and accounting in line with the sponsors goals, given constraints

+Private, industry, multiemployer, public, multinational companies

+- a) Compare the financial economics perspective to the traditional perspective on funding and accounting for retirement plans. - b) Recommend an appropriate funding method and asset valuation method in line with the sponsor's investment policy and funding goals.
+The candidate will be able to defend the recommendation. - c) Advise retirement plan sponsors on funding costs including tax deductibility, required contributions and other alternatives to meet the sponsor's goals.
+This would be consistent with government regulation. - d) Advise plan sponsors on accounting costs and disclosures for their retirement plans.
+This would include restrictions imposed by applicable accounting authorities (FASB, CICA, IASC, FRS17). - e) From a financial economics perspective, describe differences in economic value on the basis of the financial strength of the sponsoring company. - Perform valuations for the following special purposes, and advise plan sponsors on their financial implications: - i.
+Plan Mergers and Acquisitions - ii.
+Spin-offs - iii.
+Conversions from one plan type to another - g) Provide advice and analysis to plan sponsors regarding the actuarial assumptions used in valuation of their retirement plans, including: - i.
+The appropriateness of assumptions, given the purpose of the valuation - ii.
+The financial risks associated with a particular set of valuation assumptions - iii.
+Adherence of assumptions to applicable accounting standards - h) Perform and interpret the results of projections for short and long range planning including the effect of proposed plan changes

-• Watson Wyatt, Canadian Pensions and Retirement Income Planning, Third Edition, 2006, Chapter 14 pp. 249-251 and Chapter 16
+- Allen, Retirement Plans 401(k)s, IRAs and Other Deferred Compensation Approaches, Tenth Edition, 2008 chap 19, "Budgeting Pension Costs," pp 335-341 - McGill, Fundamentals of Private Pensions, Ninth Edition, 2010, Chapter 22, pp. 608-615 - Morneau Sobeco, Handbook of Canadian Pension and Benefit Plans, Third Edition, 2006, Chapters 5, 7 pp 159-160 and Chapter 11, pp. 274-280 - Towers Watson Canadian Pensions and Retirement Income Planning, Fourth Edition, 2010, Chapter 16 pp. 295-297 and Chapter 18